Honest history is the weapon of freedom. – Arthur Schlesinger, Jr.

 By the mid-1920s the term “alimony racket” became commonplace throughout the United States.
 The scandal of alimony profiteering – which in some cases manifested itself in some serial wives racking up a string of check providers, whom they were briefly wedded to, by moving from jurisdiction to jurisdiction – gave rise to America’s earliest men’s rights organizations.

-But the world’s first men’s rights organization was founded as an international one, founded in 1926 in Vienna, Liga Für Menschenrechte (League for Men’s Rights).
+But the world’s first men’s rights organization dedicated to a comprehensive range of men’s issues with a goal of legal reform was founded in 1926 in Vienna, Bund Für Menschenrechte (“Federation for Men’s Rights”; erroneously cited in English language newspapers as Liga Für Menschenrechte, which was a different, and unrealers “human rights” organization also founded in 1926).
 And if you are wondering what book you might find it mentioned in, or what encyclopedia lists it, or which college professor discusses it, the answer is: none, zilch, zippo.
 In other words, the world’s first men’s rights organization has been erased from history as if it never existed.

-The League was founded in May 1926 by Sigurd Hoeberth and lasted until October 1930.
-Its staunchest supporters were women, specifically mothers of marriageable sons.
+The Vienna Men’s Rights federation was founded in March 1926 by Sigurd Hoeberth and lasted (under a different name, following a schism in January 1927) until a Nazi commissioner shut it down in 1938, just after Germany annexed Austria.
+Hoeberth’s Aequitas (as distinguished from the male-only Justitia, headed by Bund co-founder Leopold Kornblueh) staunchest supporters were women, specifically mothers of marriageable sons.
 The mandate: finding solutions to paternity fraud, malicious alimony extraction, alimony prison, sexual blackmail, and false accusations leading to incarceration.
+Hoeberth produced eight issues of the two men’s rights periodicals his group published — one of which was named “Self-Defense” — between the years 1930 and 1934.

-In the United States several organizations sprang up – The Alimony Payers Protective Association (later called National Sociological League), Society of Disgruntled Alimony Payers, National Divorce Reform League, New York Alimony Club – prominent activist members being Dr. Vernon B. Cooley, Robert Ecob, Dr. Alexander Dallek, Adolph Wodiska, and Theodore Apstein.
+In the United States many organizations sprang up – The Alimony Payers Protective Association (later called National Sociological League), The Alimony Club of Illinois, National Divorce Reform League, New York Alimony Club – prominent activist members being Dr. Vernon B. Cooley, Robert Ecob, Dr. Alexander Dallek, Adolph Wodiska, and Theodore Apstein.
 They organized to fight the alimony racket but expanded their scope to address other men’s rights problems.

-While Hoeberth’s Viennese organizations doors were still open it reached out internationally, inviting representatives from the American organizations to attend an international conference.
+While Hoeberth’s Viennese organization’s doors were still open it reached out internationally, inviting representatives from the American organizations to attend an international conference.
 Charlie Chaplin was one outspoken American supporter of the international organization.
-But all this internationalism came to an end in 1930 during the early months of the Great Depression.
+But all this internationalism came to an end in 1930 during the early months of the Great Depression (yet the Bunde, which split into two different organizations in 1927, lasted until 1938).
 In America other alimony organizations came and went through the course of the 20th century, and there was always a national alimony reform organization somewhere within the United States which could be found by any who sought it out.

 3) Female Men’s Rights Activists